 FIND OUT MORE

-Registration is now open for the Center for the Study of Weapons of Mass Destruction’s annual symposium, Countering WMD at 25: A Changing World on 19-20 June 2019 at NDU, Fort Lesley J. McNair, Washington, D.C.
+Center for the Study of Weapons of Mass Destruction’s annual symposium, Countering WMD at 25: A Changing World took place on 19-20 June 2019 at NDU, Fort Lesley J. McNair, Washington, D.C.

 On November 29, 2018, the National Defense University hosted the first day of the 3-day 2018 North Atlantic Treaty Organization Nuclear Policy Symposium.
 The theme of the conference is "NATO Nuclear Deterrence: Next Steps in the Adaptation Process."
 Learn more and view pictures from the event here.